Schutzstaffel: Pre-war Germany

-After Hitler and the Nazi Party came to power on 30 January 1933, the SS was considered a state organization and a branch of the government.
-Law enforcement gradually became the purview of the SS, and many SS organizations became de facto government agencies.
+After Hitler and the Nazi Party came to power on 30 January 1933, the SS was considered a state organisation and a branch of the government.
+Law enforcement gradually became the purview of the SS, and many SS organisations became de facto government agencies.

 The SS established a police state within Nazi Germany, using the secret state police and security forces under Himmler's control to suppress resistance to Hitler.
 In his role as Minister President of Prussia, Hermann Göring had in 1933 created a Prussian secret police force, the Geheime Staatspolizei or Gestapo, and appointed Rudolf Diels as its head.
 Concerned that Diels was not ruthless enough to use the Gestapo effectively to counteract the power of the SA, Göring handed over its control to Himmler on 20 April 1934.
 Also on that date, in a departure from long-standing German practice that law enforcement was a state and local matter, Hitler appointed Himmler chief of all German police outside Prussia.
 Himmler named his deputy and protégé Reinhard Heydrich chief of the Gestapo on 22 April 1934.
 Heydrich also continued as head of the Sicherheitsdienst (SD; security service).

 The Gestapo's transfer to Himmler was a prelude to the Night of the Long Knives, in which most of the SA leadership were arrested and subsequently executed.
 The SS and Gestapo carried out most of the murders.
 On 20 July 1934, Hitler detached the SS from the SA, which was no longer an influential force after the purge.
 The SS became an elite corps of the Nazi Party, answerable only to Hitler.
 Himmler's title of Reichsführer-SS now became his actual rank – and the highest rank in the SS, equivalent to the rank of field marshal in the army (his previous rank was Obergruppenführer).
 As Himmler's position and authority grew, so in effect did his rank.